In this article, you can learn about source settings in views and how those settings apply to which records will display.

 There are three parts to a rule:

-• Field: The field input displays the fields in the view’s table.
+Field: The field input displays the fields in the view’s table.

-• Operator: The operator is how you will filter your records and is dependent on the field type.
-For example, Date/Time fields have options that other fields do not have, such as, “is before today”.
+Operator: The operator is how you will filter your records and is dependent on the field type.
+For example, date/time fields have options that other fields do not have, such as “is before today”.

-• Value: The values are the conditions you are matching for and are dependent on the type of field.
-For example, a Date/Time field with an operator of “is before” and a value of “05/05/2024”.
+Value: The values are the conditions you are matching for and are dependent on the type of field.
+For example, a date/time field with an operator of “is before” and a value of “05/05/2024”.
 Not all rules will need values inputted.

 For example, in the Customer Portal sample app, you may also want to view only display Service Records with a Status of complete to see a past history of requests.
 We can add a rule to the view’s source to restrict the records to those where "Status is Complete".

-Match Records
+Matching Records

 Match All

 When using the "all" option, all rules must be met to return records.
-For example, you may want to create a view that displays all open Service Requests where the services needer are "Troubleshooting and Repair".
+For example, you may want to create a view that displays all open Service Requests where the services needed are "Troubleshooting and Repair".

 In this case, you’d need to create two rules and require an "all" match:

-• One rule to match all Service Requests with a status of “Open”
+One rule to match all Service Requests with a status of “Open”

-• A second rule to match Service Requests with Services Needed that equals "Troubleshooting and Repair"
+A second rule to match Service Requests with Services Needed that equals "Troubleshooting and Repair"

 Match Any